-Our audit was conducted for the purpose of forming an opinion on the District's financial statements.
+Our audit was conducted for the purpose of forming an opinion on the District's financial statements that collectively comprise the District's basic financial statements.
 The schedule of revenues, expenses, and changes in net position - budget and actual is presented for purposes of additional analysis and is not a required part of the financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-The schedule of revenues, expenses, and changes in net position - budget and actual has been subjected to the auditing procedures applied in the audits of the financial statements, and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+The schedule of revenues, expenses, and changes in net position - budget and actual has been subjected to the auditing procedures applied in the audit of the basic financial statements, and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the schedule of revenues, expenses, and changes in net position - budget and actual is fairly stated in all material respects in relation to the basic financial statements as a whole.